quintel/etmodel/app/views/pages/_whats_new_content.en.md

 # What's new in the Energy Transition Model?

+# January 2022

+## New EU countries can be selected for your scenarios

+## Choose from additional steel production technologies

+## Explore price-sensitive electricity demand

+## Forecasting for electricity storage

 # October 2021

 ## Start year 2019 new standard for scenarios for the Netherlands